uiuc-hpc/lci/README.md

 ```

 ### Choose the right PMI backend
 Choosing the right PMI backend to use is important.
-LCI offers three PMI backends: pmi1,
+LCI offers four PMI backends: pmi1,
-pmi2, pmix.
+pmi2, pmix, and mpi.
 You can use `LCI_PM_BACKEND_DEFAULT` to specify the default
 backend when running `cmake`, or the environment variable `LCI_PM_BACKEND` to specify
 the backend when executing the program.